qrvey/partner-portal/docs/data-router/Transforms/data-rule-flat-array.md

 ---

 <div style="text-align: justify">
-This is a transform data the flat data type, the idea with this data rule is to flatten data inside the fields the array type.
+This is a transform in the flatten data family.
+With this data rule you can flatten data inside the fields of an array of objects.

 ## Example

-consider that it has the next JSON :
+Consider the following JSON data to be posted to Data Router:

 ```
 [